-Planning in a liquid world with tropical stakes: Solutions from an EU-Africa-Brazil perspective
+Planning in a liquid world with tropical stakes

-PADDLE brings together internationally renowned researchers and actors, from countries bordering the tropical Atlantic and from the EU, to create a network and a collaborative platform, which will build theory and methods for pertinent MSP in tropical areas.
-This interdisciplinary team will be a pillar of knowledge-based MSP by providing critical analyses of the tools and methods used, and by designing innovative approaches to efficient MSP.
+PADDLE brings together internationally renowned researchers and actors, from countries bordering the tropical Atlantic and from the EU, to create a network and a collaborative platform to build theory and methods for pertinent MSP in tropical areas and to come up with recommendations for knowledge-based MSP by providing critical analyses of the tools and methods used and by designing innovative approaches to efficient MSP.

 Hence, the Traffic Light Concept (Helfer & Zimmer, 2018), developed at ZMT, provides categories of ecosystem value for facilitating decision-making on spatial conservation prioritisation.